s4ysolutions/s4ysolutions.github.io/_posts/2025-12-30-expression-problem-tagless_final-java-2.md

 ## Theory: Algebras and interpreters

 From the high-school math perspective (extremely zoomed out), a set of operations defined on a certain set forms an algebraic structure called an algebra.
-Treating Java classes as sets of values and looking back at the examples above, we can see that the interface methods define operations that transform values from some Java classes to other Java classes (or the same class), thus forming an algebra.
+Treating Java classes as set of `.class` types and looking back at the examples above, we can see that the interface methods define operations that transform values from some Java classes to other Java classes (or the same class), thus forming an algebra.